lsst-tstn/tstn-020/index.rst

     When working with Telescope and Site components, any software required during this process should be stored in a git repository in `T&S GitHub organization <https://github.com/orgs/lsst-ts>`__, and should follow the standard `T&S development workflow guidelines <https://tssw-developer.lsst.io>`__.
     This includes, but is not limited to, EFD queries, Jupyter notebooks, other data analysis routines (regardless of the programming language) and so on.
     The preferred location for storing Jupyter notebooks is the `ts_notebooks <https://github.com/lsst-ts/ts_notebooks>`__ repository.
+    If the procedure to generate the new configuration requires detailed explanation, a tech-note in tstn repository can be created and linked to the ticket.

     ..
 Details on how to deals with Camera and DM components will be given in the
     ..    future.